jameskeller08/it-s-a-auto-installer-qemu/README.md

 You will need 20 gigs Plus in size to install windowsxp x86

 You will need 20 gigs Plus in size to install windows98 x86

+and for all of them to be installed at once you would need 190gb